 When you travel to Amalfi Coast you will find quaint and picturesque towns, as well as lively and historical ones, each of the towns that make up the Amalfi Coast, has something unique to share and a distinct atmosphere of its own!

 The Amalfi Coast sweeps more than 110 square kilometers and is comprised of 13 unique municipalities that lie between Sorrento and Salerno.
-When traveling this gorgeous slice of Italian wonderland, it is good to know where to stay in the Amalfi Coast, so you can choose the best spot for you!
+When traveling this gorgeous slice of Italian wonderland, it is good to know where to stay on the Amalfi Coast, so you can choose the best spot for you!

 Positano is glamorous and picturesque, best known for having iconic pastel-colored houses that spill down its sheer craggy cliffs straight into the sea!
 However, they don’t call Positano the ‘vertical town’ for nothing, and there can be some steep hikes up the hills.

 It is perfect for those seeking a place full of adventure, and amazing places to stay.
 Complete with upscale shopping, a bustling nightlife, a peaceful sandy beach, and spotting famous Italian actors in the upbeat seaside bars!

 Praiano one of the most romantic Amalfi Coast towns, featuring astounding views that extend from the Bay of Positano to the island of Capri, and divine sunsets!
 The beach is also second to none, boasting full sunlight from sunrise until sunset (perfect if you’re working on your tan!).
 The cherry on top is that Praiano is also a great base for those who love hiking, as the famous trail called the Sentiero Degli Dei starts from here.